Cole Anthony NBA Preview vs. the Wizards

-Cole Anthony's Orlando Magic face the Washington Wizards at 7:00 PM ET on Wednesday.
+Cole Anthony and the Orlando Magic face the Washington Wizards at 7:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-If you'd like to make predictions on Anthony's performance, we dive into his available prop bets, using stats and trends, below.
+If you'd like to place a bet on Anthony's props, we look at his available ones, providing some stats and trends, below.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.